Holiday To Do List: How to Assess Your Time and Effort

 Your Total _________

 Option One: Have a nervous breakdown at any point.
-Humor intended!
+(Humor intended!)

-All the best in calming your to do list.
+All the best in calming your holiday to do list.
 If you want to dive deeper into this idea consider buying the little book, Calm Christmas and a Happy New Year: A Little Book of Festive Joy by Beth Kempton.

-Consider watching a Classic Christmas Movie with all the free time you have created for yourself.
+Also consider watching a Classic Christmas Movie with all the free time you have created for yourself.
 After all, you now have a manageable holiday To Do list.
 Enjoy!

 kelly morgan